 Catechism runs from October to April of each year.
 First Communion and Confirmation are usually celebrated in May.

 The grade 1 program is usually taught at home and concentrates on “God The Father”, and an outline of what is needed to prepare for grade level 2 and First Eucharist is provided along with the necessary materials.
-There is a possibility that the Grade 1 group will be taught at Colonel Gray this coming year.
-Parents are asked to indicate if they are interested in this option on the registration form.

 The grade 7 and 8 programs are now part of the preparation for Confirmation since the topics covered are continued in the grade 9 preparation for the Confirmation program.

 The grade 7 program consists of two parts.

 The first part, entitled “Christ in the New Testament”, is a mini Bible History, Unit 1 examines the 4 Evangelists and their gospels, and the Acts of the Apostles, and it usually ends in mid November.
 Unit 2 presents the Letters of St Paul and the Book of Revelation and usually ends in mid January.

 In the second part, entitled “Christ Reveals God’s Mystery” Jesus interprets to his disciples (and now to us) everything that refers to Him in the scriptures.
 Unit 1 deals with the Revelation of God and is presented from January to mid-March.
 Unit 2 of Part 2 deals with proclaiming the Gospels, and the life of Jesus, and is usually finished in early May.

 The grade 8 program consists of two parts as well.